UbiquityRobotics/fiducials/README.md

 **tag_height** Name of the tag_height file (default `Tag_Heights.xml`).
 This
-file is used to specify the height of the fiducials for 2D slam, but is required to exist even if 2D slam is not used.
+file is used to specify the height of the fiducials for 2D slam.

 **map_file** Name of the file where the generated 2D SLAM-based map should be stored (default `ROS_MAP`).